biosustain/git-tutorial/README.md

 everything on your local computer.

 I will give a brief introduction to git.
-Then you will specific workflows by collaboratively work on extending a [recipe book](https://enryh.github.io/recipe-book/).
+Then you will specific workflows by collaboratively work on extending a [recipe book](https://enryh.github.io/recipe-book/) (please bring a recipe you like).
 You will learn how to work on [branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches), review [Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) and merge them into the main branch.
 If you have specific requests, feel free to reach out to me.

-If you have specific requests, feel free to reach out to [me](mailto:heweb@dtu.dk).
+If you have specific requests, feel free to reach out to [me](mailto:heweb@dtu.dk) and/or write it down in the sign-up form.

 What you'll learn:
 - Basic tasks and actions to perform with git (in VSCode or in the browser)